Friends of Ngong Road

 September 26, 2017 By Lacey Kraft Leave a Comment

-Friends of Ngong Road is participating in the 2017 MINN Summit
+FONR is in the 2017 MINN Summit

 Friends of Ngong Road is proud to be involved in the 2017 MINN Summit as a marketplace host!
 Organized by the Minnesota International NGO Network (MINN), this full-day conference offers a wide-range of theme-based discussions, networking and wellness activities, and a music and dance performance.
 You can check out the full schedule here.